Adamis Pharmaceuticals Corporation (ADMP) Shares Decline Despite Market Challenges - News Heater

 Sponsored

-The average price estimated by analysts for ADMP is $105.00, The public float for ADMP is 8.09M, and at present, short sellers hold a 3.78% of that float.
-The average trading volume of ADMP on August 16, 2023 was 2.03M shares.
+The average price predicted by analysts for ADMP is $105.00, The public float for ADMP is 8.09M and currently, short sellers hold a 3.78% ratio of that float.
+The average trading volume of ADMP on August 21, 2023 was 2.11M shares.

 ADMP’s Market Performance